 Travelling wouldn’t be fun without surprises, but sometimes unexpected events can derail even the most well planned itineraries, especially when dealing with health emergencies.
 This is why it is important to properly prepare your journey abroad.
-Here are tips to leave nothing to luck when dealing with your health.
+François, a doctor for AXA Assistance, helps out people in danger, wherever they are in the world.
+Here are his tips to leave nothing to luck when dealing with your health:

 1. Investigate any health issues of the country you are going to

 Check online if you need specific vaccines or medication in the country you are going to visit.
 If this is the case, make sure to get to the doctor.
 Also know that if you suffer from HIV/AIDS, cancer, liver or kidney disease or rheumatoid arthritis, there are high chances that you won’t be able to get vaccines such as MMR (measles/mumps/rubella) or yellow fever, which are made from live viruses which shouldn’t be administered to people with weakened immune system.
 Talk to your doctor about your options for protecting yourself from these specific diseases.

 This is especially important for senior citizens, pregnant women, people with preexisting conditions, or people who will be in a foreign country for a long time.
 Subscribing yourself on the lists of your country's embassy in the visited country will help you locate medical services and notify your relatives in the event of an emergency.
 Also make sure to carry a card that identifies your blood type, any chronic illnesses you have, any medicines you are taking and any allergies you have in the local language.
 Wear a MedicAlert bracelet if you have serious medical conditions.